grace188031/Linux-VM-join-Windows-AD/README.md

 ssh public key copier is in roles also.
 You must put all your ssh keys in files/keys in order to copy them in remote authorized public keys

+To run the playbook, execute ansible-playbook play/project_1.yml --ask-vault-pass